AdebolaShelby/credit-risk-classification/README.md

     * Precision

-        * Healthy Loan (class 0): 1.00
+        * Healthy Loan (class 0): 1.00 or 100%
-        * High-Risk Loan (class 1): 0.85
+        * High-Risk Loan (class 1): 0.85 or 85%
     * Recall

-        * Healthy Loan (class 0): 0.99
+        * Healthy Loan (class 0): 0.99 or 99%
-        * High-Risk Loan (class 1): 0.95
+        * High-Risk Loan (class 1): 0.95 or 95%

 # Summary

-* The logistic regression model performs very well in predicting healthy loans (class 0), achieving a precision of 1.00 and a recall of 0.99.
+The logistic regression model performs very well in predicting healthy loans (class 0), achieving a precision of 1.00 and a recall of 0.99.
 In contrast, the model's performance for risky loans (class 1) is still solid, with a precision of 0.85 and a recall of 0.95.

 The lower precision and recall for predicting risky loans can be attributed to our imbalanced dataset; the support for class 1 consists of only 619 instances, which is significantly lower compared to the support for class 0.
 This lack of data points for high-risk loans limits the model's ability to learn effectively.
 To improve predictions for high-risk loans, it would be beneficial to include more examples of this type in the training dataset.